What Are Dental Implants?

-Of all the ways modern dentistry has created to replace missing teeth, dental implants are by far the best.
-There is no other tooth-replacement option that will give you a longer-lasting result.
+Missing teeth are an issue that affects at least 120 million Americans, resulting from accidents, cavities, teeth misalignment, disease, and other factors.
+Modern dentistry has significantly advanced to replace missing teeth, but one of the best methods is dental implants.
+There is no other tooth-replacement option that gives you a longer-lasting result.
 Dental implants also help preserve the bone that naturally deteriorates when a tooth is lost.
 This bone loss is one of the major hidden consequences of losing teeth.
-See what the ADA has to say about dental implants by clicking here.